-In general, assimilating the satellite data in the DAsat run resulted in large reductions in RMSEs of 3D temperature (by 46 %-48 %; Table 1) and salinity (by 36 %-39 %; Table 1) with respect to Argo floats and BOEM floats (Fig. 5).
-The reductions extend to over 1000 m and a depth of about 800 m for temperature and salinity, respectively.
+In general, assimilating the satellite data in the DAsat run resulted in large reductions in RMSEs of 3D temperature (by 46%~48%; Table 1) and salinity (by 36%~39%; Table 1) with respect to Argo floats and BOEM floats (Fig. 5).
+The reductions extend to over 1,000 m and about 800 m depth for temperature and salinity, respectively.
 It should be noted again that data from both Argo and BOEM floats are independent in the DAsat run.
-Although assimilating the Argo profiles in the DAargo run only yields marginal further improvements in RMSEs of temperature (~ 3 %) and salinity (~ 5 %), it notably reduces the overestimation of temperature that occurs below the surface in the DAsat run (Table 1).
+Although assimilating the Argo profiles in the DAargo run only yields marginal further improvements in RMSEs of temperature (~3%) and salinity (~5%), it notably reduces the overestimation of temperature that occurs below the surface in the DAsat run (Table 1).

-3.2 Assimilation impacts on biological properties
+1 3.2 Assimilation impacts on biological properties

-Assimilating satellite observations in the DAsat run reduced RMSEs of surface chlorophyll almost everywhere, with only 3% of the model domain experiencing degradation (Fig. 6b).
-Although large reductions in RMSE were achieved in the coastal regions, e.g., in the northern Gulf of Mexico, on Campeche Bank, and in Campeche Bay, the simulated chlorophyll concentrations remained much lower than the satellite estimates because of high observational uncertainties and a large background misfit in the Free run (Fig. 6a).
-This was expected because the biological model was optimized for the open gulf (Wang et al., 2020).
-Table 2 shows the RMSE, the bias, and the correlation coefficient for biological variables from the Free run and the dataassimilative runs.
-A relative reduction in RMSE equal to or exceeding 10% is considered a significant improvement.
-In the open gulf, encompassed by the 1000 m isobath, the overall RMSE of surface chlorophyll was reduced by 19 % from 0.13 mg m^{-3} in the Free run to 0.11 mg m^{-3} in the DAsat run (Table 2).
-In addition, the correlation coefficient increased from 0.52 to 0.68.
-Assimilating Argo T-S profiles in the DAargo run led to lower reductions in the overall RMSEs of surface chlorophyll (Table 2) and even more deteriorations (Fig. 6c).
+2 Assimilating satellite observations in the DAsat run reduced RMSEs of surface chlorophyll almost everywhere with only 3% of the model domain experiencing degradation (Fig. 6b).
+Although large 3 4 reductions in RMSE were achieved in the coastal regions, e.g., in the northern Gulf of Mexico, on Campeche Bank, and in Campeche Bay, the simulated chlorophyll concentrations remained much lower 5 than the satellite estimates because of high observational uncertainties and a large background misfit in 6 the Free run (Fig. 6a).
+This was expected because the biological model was optimized for the open Gulf 7 (Wang et al., 2020).
+Table 2 shows the RMSE, the bias, and the correlation coefficient for biological 8 9 variables from the Free run and the data assimilative runs.
+A relative reduction in RMSE equal to or exceeding 10% is considered as a significant improvement.
+In the open Gulf, encompassed by the 1,000-10 m isobath, the overall RMSE of surface chlorophyll was reduced by 19% from 0.13 mg m-3 in the Free 11 run to 0.11 mg m-3 in the DAsat run (Table 2).
+In addition, the correlation coefficient increased from 0.52 12 to 0.68.
+Assimilating Argo T-S profiles in the DAargo run led to lower reductions in the overall RMSEs 13 14 of surface chlorophyll (Table 2) and even more deteriorations (Fig. 6c).